thedoctor095/sk/README.md

 # Overview

-Sk (Seek) command-line interface (CLI) application written in Rust that allows users to input any search query as argument and opens a browser tab to search the input using various search engines.
+Sk (Seek) command-line interface (CLI) application written in Rust allows users to input any search query as argument and opens a browser tab to search the input using various search engines.
 It provides a convenient way to quickly look up information from different sources without manually opening a web browser.

 # Features